Fort de France Shore Excursions

 The nearest beach to the cruise port is the Plage de la Francaise, which nestles under the battlements of Fort Louis.
 Ideal for an easy day without traveling to far from the ship.

 Anse-Mitan is a picture perfect Martinique beach, reachable by a 20 minute boat ride across the bay.
-There’s a regular ferry service from Quai Ouest (see insert on picture for location).
+There’s a regular ferry service from the pier next to the Pointe Simon cruise terminal.
 The beach is perfect for sunbathing and swimming, and you'll find sunloungers and umbrellas for hire.
 Behind the beach there are lots or bars/cafes, perfect for a light midday lunch.
-If you are looking for a quieter beach, stay of the ferry after Anse-Mitan and alight at the next stop Anse-a-l'Ane, a beautiful beach with a more natural feel.
+If you are looking for a quieter beach, stay on the ferry after Anse-Mitan and alight at the next stop Anse-a-l'Ane, a beautiful beach with a more natural feel.

 A short taxi drive away from the cruise ship pier you’ll find the Dillon Distillery where after watching a educative slide show, you’ll be served a selection of various Dillon rums.
 Open weekdays only.